jameslockwood/module/README.md

       this.start();
    },

-   // declare our app-level events to wire up our sub-modules using event selectors below:
+   // declare on events that our sub-modules will emit using event selectors:
    events: {
       // on errors of *any* of our sub-modules 'modules error': function( moduleName, module, errorMessage ){
          this.log('Module ' + moduleName + ' failed - ' + errorMessage);
       },

-      // on new chat messages
-      'modules.chat newMessage': function( message ){
+      // on new message from chat sub-module 'modules.chat newMessage': function( message ){
          this.modules.get('notifications').newAlert('chat', message);
       },

-      // on new emails
-      'modules.email newMessage': function( message ){
+      // on new message from email sub-module 'modules.email newMessage': function( message ){
          this.modules.get('notifications').newAlert('email', message)
       },